Danny-Lenko/story-pull/README.md

 # CMS Infrastructure

-This repository contains the infrastructure as code (IaC) and deployment configurations for our Content Management System (CMS) project.
+This repository contains the infrastructure as code (IaC) and deployment configurations for the StoryPull (CMS) project.

 ## Repository Contents